If you arrive at the consulate without an appointment, you will be asked to return after securing an appointment.

 - Documents must be printed on one-sided paper; double-sided paper are not acceptable;

-- A valid government-issued ID that includes your signature and was issued within the past 5 years.
-A driver’s license, passport, DNI or cédula de identidad are acceptable; a student ID is not;
+- A valid government-issued ID that includes your signature.
+Driver’s license, passport or DNI are acceptable; a student ID is not;

 - Fee (U.S. dollars, Argentine pesos, or international credit card, which will be charged in USD).